 Types of Defective Products & What to Do if a Defective Product Injures You

 Our firm handles product liability cases in which clients have suffered injuries due to some sort of defective product.
 When this occurs, Florida state law affords victims the opportunity to take legal action against the manufacturer, distributor or retailer and pursue restitution for their damages.
+If you were injured directly by a malfunctioning or flawed product or if the product’s error contributed to an accident, speak to a local Fort Lauderdale product liability attorney about pursing restitution for your losses.

 What constitutes a “defective product”?